 - Provide contact information for post-session questions

-- Remind both onsite and virtual audience to please complete the session evaluation form (found on the session page via mobile app & conference website)
+- Remind your audience to please complete the session evaluation form (found on the session page via mobile app & conference website)

 Yes.
 Each session has a link on the website and in the mobile app that allows attendees to complete session evaluation forms online.
 All session evaluations will be collected, tabulated by the conference management team, and the results sent to you in the weeks following the conference.
-Keynote and plenary presentations will have their evaluations gathered in the online post-conference survey.
-Download our “Session Evaluation Reminder Slide” (.pptx coming soon) to insert at the beginning and end of your presentation to encourage attendees to complete evaluations for your session.
-Please note that we no longer use paper evaluation forms.
+Keynote presentations will have their evaluations gathered in the online post-conference survey.
+Download our “Session Evaluation Reminder Slide” (.pptx) to insert at the beginning and end of your presentation to encourage attendees to complete evaluations for your session.
 All sessions evaluations are done through the conference mobile app or website.

 No, OLC does not provide flipcharts for presenters to use in the presentation rooms except to workshop presenters on request.
 We recommend that you start a Google doc and project it as your “flip chart” and then share the doc with any participants who want access after your presentation.

-Breakout rooms will have screens that are set up for 16:9 presentations, but either 4:3 or 16:9 can be accommodated (subject to change upon further discussions with the onsite AV team).
-This FAQ item will be updated if this changes.
+Breakout rooms will have screens that are set up for 16:9 presentations, but either 4:3 or 16:9 can be accommodated.

 Yes!
 Let’s work together to create some buzz about your participation in this conference!
 Please promote your own presentation as well as the conference in general to your colleagues and social networks.
 Download the presenter promo kit to help!
 The Twitter handle is @OLCToday; the hashtag for this conference is #OLCInnovate.
 Feel free to create hashtag for your own presentation as well.
 Presenters may indicate a custom hashtag in the presentation claiming process.
 We also suggest you post hashtags at the start of your session and encourage attendees to use them.